kyletakeda/kyletakeda.github.io/projects/formatstringattack.md

 <img class="img-fluid" src="../img/Screenshot (47) crop.png">

-The printf() function in C is used to print out a string according to a format.
-Its first argument is called format string, which defines how the string should be formatted.
-Format strings use placeholders marked by the % character for the printf() function to fill in data during the printing.
-The use of format strings is not only limited to the printf() function; many other functions, such as sprintf(), fprintf(), and scanf(), also use format strings.
-Some programs allow users to provide the entire or part of the contents in a format string.
-If such contents are not sanitized, malicious users can use this opportunity to get the program to run arbitrary code.

-The objective of this lab is for students to gain the first-hand experience on format string vulnerabilities by putting what they have learned about the vulnerability from class into actions.
-Students will be given a program with a format string vulnerability; their task is to exploit the vulnerability to achieve the following
-damage: (1) crash the program, (2) read the internal memory of the program, (3) modify the internal memory of the program, and most severely, (4) inject and execute malicious code using the victim program’s privilege
+The printf() function in the C programming language serves as a powerful tool for formatting and displaying strings, employing a format string as its first argument to dictate the desired output structure.
+This format string contains placeholders denoted by the '%' character, serving as positions where the printf() function inserts corresponding data during the printing process.
+While widely used for its flexibility, format strings can become potential sources of vulnerability if not handled with caution.
+It's crucial to recognize that the vulnerability associated with format strings extends beyond the printf() function to other functions like sprintf(), fprintf(), and scanf().

+In this particular lab, students are tasked with gaining hands-on experience in understanding and exploiting format string vulnerabilities.
+The focal point is a program deliberately designed with a format string vulnerability.
+The overarching objective for students is to leverage their knowledge acquired in class to exploit this vulnerability systematically, achieving a series of progressively impactful outcomes.

+The first challenge involves crashing the program intentionally, demonstrating the susceptibility of the system to external manipulation.
+Subsequently, students delve into more sophisticated exploits, attempting to read the internal memory of the program, thereby breaching its data integrity.
+Building on this foundation, the task extends to modifying the internal memory of the program, showcasing the potential for unauthorized alterations.

+The pinnacle of the exercise lies in the most severe scenario, where students are challenged to inject and execute malicious code utilizing the victim program's privileges.
+This phase underscores the critical importance of input validation and sanitization in programs that handle format strings.
+Failure to adequately safeguard against such vulnerabilities can open avenues for attackers to manipulate code execution, posing significant security risks.

+By engaging in this practical exploration, students not only reinforce their theoretical understanding of format string vulnerabilities but also develop a heightened awareness of the real-world implications of insecure coding practices.
+The lab thus provides a valuable opportunity for hands-on learning in a controlled environment, fostering a deeper appreciation for the importance of secure coding practices in the realm of software development and cybersecurity.